- 390 RMB (350 RMB for members)

 From the carpark in the middle of the village we’ll follow the main road up towards their orchards and terraces, turning off to head up a steep and twisting mountainside trail.
 Halfway up we’ll join one of the many pilgrim trails in the area, a roughly paved path that heads up to a saddle above the village.

-From the saddle we’ll follow a trail along the hillside, enjoying the open view of the surrounding mountains, and perhaps meeting some donkeys and firewardens.
-The trail takes us all the way along the ridge, then down a valley and through a straggly pine forest, passing the house of the local firewarden boss.
+There’s an easy and open trail across the hillside, with long views of the surrounding mountains.
+The trail takes us through the hills, then down a valley and through a straggly pine forest, passing the house of the local firewarden boss.

 The path through the pine forest will take us to a gently rising plateau, where we’ll stop for a snack, rest, and a look around.